hippytaff/drat/README.md

 # drat

-Work in progress...Alpha-POC-pre-release almost done.

-Todo
-- pre-release iso (one that I won't be too ashamed to share)
+Alpha-POC-pre-release done and uploaded to sourceforge (sorry)

 Ongoing
 - Proper README/docs

-Beta Release
+Todo
+- More dynamic buildscript for to build on different platforms - for I am lazy Beta Release
 - startx from login (no dm)
-- images (logo.png too bright
+- bkgnd image (logo.png too bright)
-- proper configuration for terminology and rp (rather than .rc's)